matttm/imposter-db/README.md

 This program acts as a proxy database, in which, any one table can be spoofed, allowing developers the ability to work without conflicting with other developers or testers.

 > [!NOTE]
 > The `main` branch uses a third-psrty library for the mysql protocol snd is minimally function, meaning it breaks in some scenarios.
 Because of this, I am implementing the mysql  protocol on branch `crashing-on-update-bug`, to resolve these issues.
+Follow PR #2 Crashing on update bug to keep informed.

 ## Motivation.